 Worried about a child?

-If you have a concern about a child or young person who lives in County Durham, First Contact is the service to call.
+If you have a concern about a child or young person who lives in County Durham, contact us.

 We will also talk with other people who are involved with the child, such as doctors, teachers, health visitors, school nurses and the police.
 If there are any serious concerns, arrangements will be made for the child to have a Child Protection Plan.
 It is important to remember that most children who have a Child Protection Plan live at home with their families and are helped to do so with support.